qwertie/home/misc/Atlas-Shrugged-summary.md

 > She glanced at the city.
 "The life of a man of ability who might have perished in that catastrophe, but will escape the next one, which I'll prevent — a man who has an intransigent mind and an unlimited ambition, and is in love with his own life [...]"

 > [...]
-"Do you think that you can still serve him— that kind of man— by running the railroad?"
+"Do you think that you can still serve him — that kind of man — by running the railroad?"

 > "Yes."